Adopt

 Story

-I saved Queen from euthanasia and she is looking for her forever home.
+Queen is a social butterfly and loves all people.
 She just turned 6 but has hip dysplasia and she needs a mellow one story home where she can relax and enjoy the remainder of her retirement years.
-She is a social butterfly and loves all people.
-She still has a successful prey drive so no small animals including small dogs.
+I offered to foster Queen so she would not be euthanized and her family would not be evicted.
+She still has a strong prey drive so no small animals including small dogs and cats.
 Bigger dogs are no problem.
-She would love to snuggle with you on the couch, lay around outside, go for leisurely walks, get pets from strangers, and most of all eat whatever you are eating. 💕 6 years old, spayed, 90ish lbs 💕 Loves all people and children older than 5 💕 No small animals including small dogs 💕 Has bad hips, can do some stairs but best if she is in a home with no stairs. 💕 Still must go on walks, 2-3 blocks 2 times a day is best 💕 Located in Portland but willing to travel for the right home Videos available.
+She would love to snuggle with you on the couch, lay around outside, go for leisurely walks, get pets from strangers, and most of all eat whatever you are eating. 💕 6 years old, spayed, 90ish lbs 💕 Loves all people and children older than 5 💕 No small animals including cats and small dogs 💕 Has bad hips, can do some stairs but best if she is in a home with no stairs. 💕 Still goes on walks, 5-6 blocks 2 times a day is best 💕 Located in Portland but willing to travel for the right home Videos available.
 Please call or text: 757-635-9004

 Rottweiler